The Current Reality

 - Provide additional federal funds for state Head Start programs, which provides preschool children with early childhood education, nutrition and health services.

-- Stop providing federal funding for foster care group homes, where abuse is rampant.
+- Stop providing federal funding for foster care group homes, where child abuse is rampant.

 Equity in the Child Welfare System: